Results 1 to 8 of 8

 Make sure to stop at the end of each stroke before flipping the blade.
 My initial problem was trying to go too fast.
 This did more damage to my strop than any of my blades.

 I use an alternating race track stroke to get the entire razor.
 An x-stroke or windshield wiper pattern are alternatives.
-Good luck and happy stropping!Advisable to before the shave
+Good luck and happy stropping!-- MarkAdvisable to before shaving

 The Following User Says Thank You to Speedster For This Useful Post: